-In an ideal world, divorcing or separating parents would be able to set aside their personal differences and decide -- together -- the best custody option for their child(ren).
-But it doesn't often work out so smoothly, which leaves it up to the court to make the best decision on behalf of the child's own best interests.
-When deciding who gets custody of the children, courts consider a wide range of factors including household stability, relationships with the parents, and income.
+In an ideal world, divorcing or separating parents would be able to set aside their differences to decide together on the best child custody option for their child.
+But sometimes it doesn't work out that way and the court must make a decision in the child's best interest.

 Below are answers to some of the most commonly asked questions regarding who gets custody.

 Q: My wife and I just filed for divorce.
 Who decides who will get custody of our children?